Trading & investing on Wall St

 Day-trading = 4 x Exchange margin excess

-If this limit is exceeded, Stake will notify customers that they have up to five business days to deposit funds to meet the call.
+If this limit is exceeded and a day trade call is issued, Stake will notify the customer that they have up to five business days to deposit funds to meet the call.
 Until the call is met, the account will be restricted to a day-trading buying power of 2x the exchange margin excess.
 If the day trade call is not met by the deadline, the account will be further restricted to the exchange margin excess.

-If customers have a call that was not met and receive a second day trade call, the account is restrained and they will not be allowed to place any further day trades for the following 90 days or until the calls are met.
+If a customer has an unmet call and receives a second day trade call, the account is restricted and they will not be allowed to place any further day trades for the following 90 days or until the calls are met.

-This restriction only prevents customers from making day trades (you make a day trade when you buy and then sell the same stock/security on the same trading day).
-Apart from that, the account can be used normally.
+This restriction only prevents customers from making day trades (as defined above).
+Apart from that, the account can still be used for non-day trades.

-Day trade calls and pattern day trade restrictions are different things, however, both are very important when day trading stocks/securities and are US regulatory (FINRA) rules, not Stake’s rules.
-Therefore, those marked as Pattern Day Traders could face further restrictions beyond the 90 days, day trade restriction, at the discretion of our US broker-dealer, DriveWealth.
+Day trade calls and Pattern Day Trade restrictions are different, but both are very important for day trading and are imposed by FINRA, not Stake.
+Those marked as Pattern Day Traders could face more limitations than the 90-day trade restriction, at the discretion of our U.S. broker-dealer, DriveWealth.

-Margin requirements are calculated based on the customer's securities positions at the end of the trading day.
-A customer who only day trades and does not have a security position at the end of the day has generated financial risk throughout the day nevertheless.
+Margin requirements are calculated based on the customer’s securities positions at the close of the trading day.
+A customer who only day trades and does not have a security position at the end of the day still has generated financial risk throughout the day.
 So, these rules impose a margin requirement for day trading calculated based on the customer’s largest open position during the day.